CarloNicolini/carlonicolini.github.io/sections/science/_posts/2017-05-12-Enhanced-weighted-random-graph-model-(EWRG).md

 \begin{equation}
 Z(G)=e^{\alpha+1} = \sum_{G \in \mathcal{G}} e^{-H(G)}
 \end{equation}
-is the partition function, and $H(G)$ is the problem hamiltonian.
+is the partition function, and $$H(G)$$ is the problem hamiltonian.
 It is now clear the origin of the problem Hamiltonian, that reads:

 \begin{equation}\label{Eq:ewrg_hamiltonian}
 H(G) := \sum_{ i< j}  \beta_m \Theta(w_{ij}) + \beta_w w_{ij}.